flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/settings.md

 To get your simBrief username or Pilot ID you can go to your simBrief Account settings and open "Simbrief Data".

 ![simBrief Account Data](../../assets/flypad/simbrief-account-data.png "simBrief Account Data")

-!!! attention ""
-    If you use the Stable version please omit any space characters in your username.
-If for example your username is "Mr Pilot" the please use "MrPilot" as username.

-    Also the Stable version does only allow the username to be entered here, not the Pilot ID.

 ## Audio